Azure/bicep-registry-modules/avm/ptn/aca-lza/hosting-environment/README.md

 ### Parameter: `base64Certificate`

 The base64 encoded certificate to use for Application Gateway certificate.
 If this is provided, the certificate will be added to the Key Vault and assigned to the Application Gateway listener.
 Default is empty.

 - Required: No
 - Type: string
+- Default: `''`

+### Parameter: `bastionResourceId`

+The resource ID of the bastion host.
+If set, the spoke virtual network will be peered with the hub virtual network and the bastion host will be allowed to connect to the jump box.
+Default is empty.

+- Required: No
+- Type: string